mudai11/mudai11/README.md

 ### Software Engineer

 *   Mostly into webapps, performance and scaling of nodejs and react.
-*   Devtools all the way.
 *   "Best way to learn is to build shit" - [TheoBr](https://www.twitter.com/t3dotgg)

 ### Things I'm good at: